DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 ![](../images/textures-enabled.png)

-# Working with Materials
-Although it's handy to do **Basic Texturing** on a brush using the texture collections shown from before, there are many more options available to you when Qodot reads those Trenchbroom textures.
+# Putting textures on your map

+There are two ways Trenchbroom lets you texture a map:
+- Loose images
+- .wad files

+Information on [using .wad files](https://github.com/Shfty/qodot-plugin/wiki/3.-Textures-and-Materials#wad-file-support) is available on the old Qodot Wiki.

+The rest of this guide covers loose images.

-You can use either of Qodot’s two material-building processes to paint your level in shaders and PBR SpatialMaterials.
+You can use either of Qodot’s two material-building processes to paint your level in ShaderMaterials and SpatialMaterials.
 They are:
 -   Material Override
 -   Automatic PBR Texturing

+Material Override is the only option for users looking to use a ShaderMaterial.

 ## Material Override
 When you name a texture panel.png, Qodot interprets it as a new material called panel.
 In Basic Texturing, you’re creating a SpatialMaterial with the Albedo set to panel.png.